saikat-maz/Zomato_data_analysis_SQL/README.md

 # Zomato_data_analysis_SQL
-I have created an end to end project on data analysis using SQL using Zomato dataset.
+I have created an end to end project on data analysis with SQL using Zomato dataset.